PKC Management Consulting

 80EEB deduction is available only for individuals and can be claimed once per person when purchasing an EV for the first time.

 They also attract a lower GST rate of 5%, compared to 28% on petrol and diesel cars.
 This can result in substantial tax savings upfront.
+To maximize your overall tax benefits, explore PKC India’s comprehensive Tax Planning Services — designed to help individuals and businesses make the most of every legal deduction available to them.

 Take Advantage of Interest Deduction